6 easy ways to keep your child entertained.

 Fresh air is such a mood booster for both children and adults.
-If you have a baby or a small toddler, walks in the stroller can be a wonderful pastime.
-If you have a child who can jump rope, ride bikes or play at the playground, these are awesome ways to create great memories and entertain your little one.
+If you have a baby or a small toddler, walking in the stroller can be a wonderful pastime.
+If you have a child who can jump rope, ride bikes, or play at the playground, these are fantastic ways to create great memories and entertain your little one.

 As you work on incorporating these activities throughout the course of a week, take note of the activities that need more hand-holding than others.
 Depending on the age of your child, you might need to supervise everything.
 Use your own discretion regarding how you implement different activities, but always remember to have tons of fun.
 That’s what it’s all about.